aimhubio/aimstack.io/posts/introducing-aimhub-—-aim-now-available-for-teams.md

 ### How to Set up and Use AimHub

-Using AimHub is simple and streamlined:
+Using AimHub is simple and streamlined,

 **1. Visit the Docs:**